MITgcm/MITgcm/doc/examples/examples.rst

 - These lines set parameters :varlink:`tempStepping` and :varlink:`saltStepping` to
   suppress MITgcm’s forward time integration of temperature and salt in the tracer equations, as these prognostic variables are not relevant for the model solution in this configuration.
+  By default, MITgcm solves equations governing these two (active) tracers; later tutorials will demonstrate how additional passive tracers can be included in the solution.
-  The advantage of doing so is to eliminate many unnecessary computations.
-In most typical configurations however, one will want the model to compute a solution for :math:`T` and :math:`S` (the MITgcm default), which typically comprises the majority of MITgcm’s processing time.
+  The advantage of NOT solving the temperature and salinity equations is to eliminate many unnecessary computations.
+In most typical configurations however, one will want the model to compute a solution for :math:`T` and :math:`S`, which typically comprises the majority of MITgcm’s processing time.

   .. literalinclude:: ../../verification/tutorial_barotropic_gyre/input/data